ngaskill/liferay-docs/develop/tutorials/articles/mobile-apps-with-liferay-screens/04-architecture-of-liferay-screens-for-android.markdown

 [Model View ViewModel](http://en.wikipedia.org/wiki/Model_View_ViewModel), and [VIPER](http://www.objc.io/issue-13/viper.html).
-Screens isn't considered a canonical implementation of these architectures, because it isn't an app, but it borrows from them to separate presentation layers from business-logic.
-This tutorial explains Screen's high-level architecture, its component's low-level architecture, and the Android screenlet lifecyle.
+Screens isn't considered a canonical implementation of these architectures, because it isn't an app, but it borrows from them to separate presentation layers from business logic.
+This tutorial explains the high-level architecture of Screens, the low-level architecture of Screens components, and the Android screenlet lifecyle.
 Now, go ahead and get started examining Screens's building blocks!

 ## High-Level Architecture [](id=high-level-architecture)